Keshet (Arch) cave

 Along the Bezet and Kziv creeks there are many prehistoric findings starting from the Neolithic period (8,300 BC- 4,500 BC) and expanding in the Chalcolithic period (4,500 BC to 3,150BC).
 The area was ideal for the Early Man - shelter in the caves, water and game in the creek and the valley around, and fish in the sea just 9 KM to the west.

-The cave is today a Mecca for rappelling, as seen on the right side.
+The cave is today a Mecca for rappelling, a seen below.
 Many arrive here to descend the arch by rope.

 The photo below shows a view from the south - from Moshav Yaara.
 The large cave is seen on the edge of the high cliffs that overlook the deep Bezet creek.